pearlxcore/PS4-PKG-Tool/README.md

 ![image](https://user-images.githubusercontent.com/36906814/87872280-9d30b780-c9e9-11ea-871e-c8514132394b.png)

 This tool allows us to display PS4 PKG library, manage and perform various operations on PS4 PKG.
 I re-wrote many parts of this tool and changed the program versioning because the previous versioning is messed up.
 For new release I will start with v1.0.
 Some features is disabled as it not working properly and listed it in todo checklist.
+All suggestion are welcome.
+Report if there any bugs [here](https://github.com/pearlxcore/PS4-PKG-Tool/issues).

 **This is not a software which allows you to get free PS4 game.**